 8.29 In terms of delivery the applicants would be happy to work with the Local Planning Authority to ensure that the proposed redevelopment is brought forward quickly.
-The site has already been cleared of the original dwelling, and the relatively undeveloped nature of the site would ensure that the application, which is submitted in full detail, could be commenced immediately.
+The site has already been cleared of the original dwelling, and the relatively undeveloped nature of the site would ensure that the application could be commenced in the short term.
 It is therefore considered that point (iv) of Policy DSP40 is satisfied.
 This consideration was not raised as a reason for refusal in the original application and the Appeal Inspector concurred that the scheme accorded with part (iv) of Policy DSP40.